- 2-lb. maul

-There’s no easy way to do this.
+There’s no easy way on how to remove tile.
 Unlike tile on cement board or wood, there’s no underlayment or subfloor that can be pried up and thrown away.
-Removing tile from concrete requires knocking out the tiles and adhesive.
-It takes time and hard work.
+How to remove tile from concrete requires knocking out the tiles and adhesive.
+How to remove tile takes time and hard work.
 Even a small bathroom will take half a day, at a minimum.

 Typically, older floors with mastic adhesive will come up easier than floors laid with thinset mortar.
 Rent a small jackhammer with a chisel point if the tile refuses to come loose.
 For larger rooms, consider renting an electric tile stripper.